 What’s your least favorite thing to fish for?

-Big tarpon.
+I know this is going to surprise some folks but here it is: Big tarpon.
 Big tarpon fishing gets all of the hype but I think it’s completely overrated.
 There are far better things to fish for in my book.

 Do you teach fly casting?